RandomSeeded/CoderByte/Readme.md

-Coderbyte easy challenges answered in JavaScript
+Coderbyte challenges answered in JavaScript